 For a more in-depth breakdown, read our full post comparing traditional project management vs. Agile.

 When to use Agile project management

-First, let’s take a look at the industries and types of projects that companies use the Agile methodology for today.
+To better understand when to use Agile project management, let’s take a look at the industries and types of projects that use Agile methodology.

 Industries and use cases

 According to the 2020 State of Agile study, technology and financial services are leading the charge.